 In only five years, Katy Perry has become one of the most successful music artists of the digital era.
 Besides having three commercially successful albums, she is the only person besides Michael Jackson to have five #1 singles on the same album.
-Perry released her fourth studio album, Prism in October, which means it's time for a tour!
-Perry will begin the Prismatic World Tour in May and hit the U.S. in June.
+Perry released her fourth studio album, Prism in October 2013.
+Perry is currently on tour in support of the album, so don't miss out on getting Katy Perry tickets for an upcoming date.

 |Date & Time||Event||Location|